maca/sinatra-trails/README.md

 ## Namespaces

-Pasing a symbol namespaces both the path and the route name:
+Passing a symbol namespaces both the path and the route name:

     namespace :admin do
       map(:dashboard)